Roseville, CA ORTHODONTICS

 Orthodontics or “braces” are devices worn on the teeth to improve tooth alignment.
 Orthodontics can be helpful for both children and adults.
 Orthodontics can improve the function of your teeth and the appearance of your smile.
 In most cases, orthodontics are worn for about two years.
 Following orthodontic treatment, a retainer is worn to help teeth stay in their new positions.

-Dr. Narodovich can evaluate you for orthodontics by conducting a thorough examination.
+Dr. Narodovich is passionate about orthodontic care and can evaluate you for orthodontics by conducting a thorough examination.
 Tell your us about problems you have experienced and your desired outcome.
 X-rays of your teeth and head will be taken.
 Your orthodontist may take a panoramic X-ray to detail the full perspective of you teeth, gums, and jaw.
 X-rays are painless procedures and simply require that you remain motionless while the images are taken.

 “Before” treatment pictures will be taken of your face and teeth.
 In addition to treatment planning, they are used to record and monitor your progress.
 A mold will be made of your teeth.
 The mold will serve as a basis for creating your custom made orthodontics.